-Enjoying a healthy snack can be a great way to boost your energy and curb cravings by keeping you feeling full throughout the day.
+Enjoying a healthy snack can be a great way to boost your energy, curb cravings, and prevent the hangries by keeping you feeling full throughout the day.

 Often, we may be tempted to reach for a quick snack from the vending machine or convenience store.
 But if we give in to temptation, we’ll end up with a snack that contains added sugars and empty calories.
 Avoid this by preparing snacks at home for the week and carrying them with you.
 Or purchase simple, ready-made snacks to leave in your desk drawer.
 These strategies ensure you have a smart snack at your fingertips when the time comes.